-There's a lot to digest in the Netflix docuseries America's Sweethearts: Dallas Cowboys Cheerleaders, but most viewers' immediate takeaway was: Victoria Kalina deserves the goddamn world.
+There was a lot to digest in the first season of the Netflix docuseries America's Sweethearts: Dallas Cowboys Cheerleaders, but most viewers' immediate takeaway was: Victoria Kalina deserves the goddamn world.

 In the series, Victoria was introduced as a fourth-year cheerleading veteran who happens to be one of a handful of legacy cheerleaders.
 Her mother Tina was also a Dallas Cowboys Cheerleader (DCC) for four years in the '80s.

-But what sets Victoria apart in the seven-part series is how candid she is about her more vulnerable sides.
-Victoria speaks candidly about her history of mental health struggles and disordered eating, along with detailing how her issues of perfectionism have weighed on her throughout her time at DCC, which was a lifetime dream of hers growing up.
+But what sets Victoria apart in the seven-part series was how candid she was about her more vulnerable sides.
+Victoria spoke candidly about her history of mental health struggles and disordered eating, along with detailing how her issues of perfectionism have weighed on her throughout her time at DCC, which was a lifetime dream of hers growing up.

 Watch the trailer for the Netflix series.
 Post continues after video.

-The series ended with Victoria saying she would be back next year to try out again, but in a final update before the credits rolled, Netflix revealed Victoria had since decided to hang up her cowboy boots and retire.
+The first season ended with Victoria saying she would be back next year to try out again, but in a final update before the credits rolled, Netflix revealed Victoria had since decided to hang up her cowboy boots and retire.

 So what do we actually know about Victoria and where is she now?
-We're diving deep into America's Sweethearts most fascinating subject.
+Thankfully, in Season 2 of America's Sweethearts, we got an update.